Eliastik/page-shadow/src/README_EN.txt

 This is the source code for the extension Page Shadow, compatible with Chrome/Chromium, Firefox, Opera and Microsoft Edge.
 This extension uses the WebExtensions technology via the Browser API (more infos : https://developer.mozilla.org/fr/Add-ons/WebExtensions ).

+Page Shadow is a dark mode plugin.
+It includes a series of tools to improve the reading of web pages in a dark environment.

+It allows you:

+- To increase the contrast of the pages, that is to say to reinforce the dark tones of a page: the extension transforms the design of any site in a "dark mode" theme;
+- To decrease the brightness of the pages;
-Page Shadow is an extension designed to render a web page more readable in a dark environment.
-It allows you to increase page contrast, decrease page brightness, invert images colors, or activate a night mode (apply an orange filter on the page to reduce the blue light emitted by the screen).
+- To invert the colors of images or entire pages;
+- To enable a night mode (applies an orange filter on the page to reduce the blue light emitted by the screen).

+Page Shadow has many parameters to personalize your extension: settings adapted to each site, automatic enable/disable, etc.

 ### Installation:

 Page Shadow is avalaible to download and install at the following addresses:

 * Chrome : https://chrome.google.com/webstore/detail/eimaelgbclmdoeimifebaagealdkjmki/